Public Affairs - Student work in Public Affairs

 Beginning in 2013, Missouri State University developed a Quality initiative Project (QIP) to assess the Public Affairs Mission.
 The QIP is a system for assessing (not grading) student work related to the public affairs mission.
 Using a Public Affairs rubric adapted form AAC&U, reviewers assessed student essays from the University Exit Exam.

-University Exit Exam & The Public Affairs Mission
+Undergraduate Exit Survey & The Public Affairs Mission

 How It's Used